AnaMelisaGo/portfolio-4-vintage-cars/README.md

 * For future features of the website, I would like to implement a notification for any form errors.

-* A proper profile page would be implemented where users can post their own photo as a profile picture and add some description about themselves and their favorite classic cars.
+* A proper profile page would be implemented where users can post their own photo as a profile picture, be able to put their complete name and add some description about themselves and their favorite classic cars.

+* For future feature I would implement a function that enables the user to modify their own data as well as the password and also a recovery of the password in case user couldn't remember it.

 * A comment section in the event page and enable the like button for all the created events.